-This homemade lip scrub that uses essential oils is so amazing for dry, chapped lips, especially during the winter months.
-Before using this lip scrub, my lips had both dry skin and were chapped all the time.
-After using this lip scrub, my lips are no longer chapped or constantly reapplying lip balm and instead, feel smooth and soft all winter long.
-I hope you have the same results when taking care of your lips with your new lip scrub.
+This homemade lip scrub, which uses essential oils, is amazing for dry, chapped lips, especially during the winter months.
+Before using this lip scrub, my lips had dry skin and were chapped all the time.
+After using this lip scrub, my lips are no longer chapped or constantly reapplying lip balm and instead feel smooth and soft all winter long.
+I hope you have the same results when taking care of your lips with your own homemade lip scrub.

-After exfoliating, you must add a layer of moisture back to your lips in order to see results.
-With this lip scrub, you are gently removing those dead skin cells while also re-moisturizing at the same time.
-The best part is that you will have both smoother lips, and healthy-looking lips.
+After exfoliating, you must add a layer of moisture back to your lips to see results.
+With this gentle scrub, you are gently removing those dead skin cells while also re-moisturizing at the same time.
+The best part is that you will have both smooth lips and healthy-looking lips.

 Sugar is a wonderful natural exfoliator and works so well with coconut oil.
 The small sugar granules work really well for the smaller surface area of the lips.
 This recipe uses granulated white sugar, but you could also use coconut sugar, raw sugar, a combination of sugar, or even poppy seeds for a unique twist.